zkerriga/program_time_analysis/README.md

 # program_time_analysis
-This ipython script allows you to analyze the process of program optimization in terms of its execution time.
+:zap::watch: This ipython script allows you to analyze the process of program optimization in terms of its execution time.

 ### Description:
 Inside the notebook, there are constant values that can be changed for a specific project.
 The script receives a binary file to <b>check its speed</b> and <b>performs an experiment</b> with the specified selection.
 After long-term use of the script, you can analyze the results of optimizing a specific project.